MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 British Columbia EHT for the 2019 reporting year is included in this update.

-Software Development Number for XML - RQ-18-01-186 RL-1 Slip Authorization number Coming Soon!  (enter in the Payroll T4/R1 Print window)
+Software Development Number for XML - RQ-18-01-186 RL-1 Slip Authorization number FS1801188  (enter in the Payroll T4/R1 Print window)

 #### Installation notes